Minimizing Multimodular Functions and Allocating Capacity in Bike-Sharing Systems: Case Studies

 \subsubsection{Operational Considerations.}

-It is worth comparing the estimated improvement realized through reallocating docks to the estimated improvement realized through current rebalancing efforts: according to its monthly report, Citi Bike rebalanced an average 3,452 bikes per day in June 2016 (monthly report, \cite{citibikereport}).
-A simple coupling argument implies that a single bike yields at most a change of 1 in the user dissatisfaction function; thus, rebalancing reduced out-of-stock events by \emph{at most} 3,452 per day (assuming that each rebalanced bike actually has that much impact is extremely optimistic).
-Contrasting that to the estimated impact of strategically moving, for example, 500 docks diminishes the estimated number of out-of-stock events \emph{by about as much as a fifth} of Citi Bike's (daily) rebalancing efforts.
+It is worth comparing the estimated improvement realized through reallocating docks to the estimated improvement realized through current rebalancing efforts. {According to its monthly report \citep{citibikereport}, Citi Bike rebalanced an average 3,452 bikes per day in June 2016: this number counts the average number of \emph{rebalancing actions}, meaning that each pickup/dropoff counts as one bike rebalanced.
+A simple coupling argument implies that a single pickup/dropoff} yields at most a change of 1 in the user dissatisfaction function (see Figure~\ref{fig:UDF2D}); thus, rebalancing reduced out-of-stock events by \emph{at most} 3,452 per day (assuming that each rebalanced bike actually has that much impact is extremely optimistic).
+Contrasting that to the estimated impact of strategically moving, for example, 500 docks diminishes the estimated number of out-of-stock events \emph{by more than a fifth} of Citi Bike's (daily) rebalancing efforts.

 Second, discussions with operators uncovered an additional operational constraint that can arise due to the physical design of the docks.
 Since these usually come in triples or quadruples, the exact moves suggested may not be feasible; e.g., it may be necessary to move docks in multiples of 4.
-By running the scaling algorithm without the last two iterations, we can find an allocation in which docks are only moved in multiples of 4.
-With that allocation, the objective of the bike-optimal allocation is 673, 847, and 4896 in Boston, Chicago, and NYC respectively, showing that despite this additional constraint almost all of the improvements can be realized.
+By running the scaling algorithm {(see Algorithm \ref{alg:scaling} in Appendix \ref{appendix:pseudocode}) only with $k\geq2$}, we can find an allocation in which docks are only moved in multiples of 4.
+With that allocation, the objective of the bike-optimal allocation is 640, 848, and 6573 in Boston, Chicago, and NYC respectively, suggesting that despite this additional constraint, when compared to the column headed by~OPT and~$c$, almost all of the improvements can be realized.